Whangaparāoa College

 General Notes

-• Learners are expected to wear the correct school uniform at school, to and from school.
+• Learners are expected to wear correct school uniform at school, to and from school.